Choosing Your Major Toolbox

 • Career Services

-Visit Career Services, located in Decker Hall 202, to measure your interests, abilities, values and personality through assessment instruments such as DISCOVER, Self Directed Search (SDS), and the Myers-Briggs Type Indicator (MBTI).
+Located in Decker Hall 202, Career Services offers assessments and workshops for undecided students or those considering changing their major.
+Measure your interests, abilities, values and personality through assessment instruments such as DISCOVER, Self Directed Search (SDS) and the Myers-Briggs Type Indicator (MBTI).
 Career Services also provides one-on-one appointments to interpret your assessment results as well as the Choosing a Major workshop designed for undecided students or those considering changing their major.

 • StrengthsQuest